 When is series five of The Crown coming out?

-There's currently no release date for The Crown series five and given series four only dropped at the back end of 2020, it's likely fans will be awaiting some time.
+There's currently no release date for The Crown series five and given series four only dropped at the back end of 2020, it's likely fans will be waiting some time.

-However, according to Deadline, filming and production for the show is due to kick off in June 2021, with the expectation of the episodes hitting Netflix sometime in 2022.
+However, according to Deadline, filming and production for the show kicked off in June with the expectation of the episodes hitting Netflix sometime in 2022.

 Who will star in series five of The Crown?

 Sadly, Emma Corrin only got to play Princess Diana for one season.
 But it looks as if the role is in good hands with The Night Manager and The Great Gatsby star Elizabeth Debicki.
-Netflix are yet to announce who will be playing Charles in series five and six.
+Playing Prince Charles is The Wire and The Affair star Dominic West.
 After Helena Bonham Carter's fantastic portrayal, Lesley Manville will be her replacement to play the late Princess Margaret.

 MORE: 7 moments in The Crown season four that were almost certainly made up